nachocaru/xaprb.com/content/blog/2010-05-26-reacting-to-small-variations-in-response-time.md

 tags:
   - New Relic
 ---
 I wrote recently about [early detection for MySQL performance problems][1].
-If your server is having micro-fluctuations in performance, it&#8217;s important to know, because very soon they will turn much worse.
+If your server is having micro-fluctuations in performance, it's important to know, because very soon they will turn much worse.
 What can you do about this?

-The most important thing is not to guess at what&#8217;s happening, but to measure instead.
+The most important thing is not to guess at what's happening, but to measure instead.
 I have seen these problems from DNS, the binary log, failing hardware, the query cache, the table cache, the thread cache, and a variety of InnoDB edge cases.
 Guessing at the problem is very dangerous; you need diagnostic data.
 But it is often quite hard to catch a problem in action when you can only observe it in hindsight, and it happens only for a few seconds once or twice a week.
 This blog post is about how to detect small variations in performance, especially when it is most difficult to observe them.

-Sometimes it&#8217;s actually quite easy, so let&#8217;s look at the easy cases first.
+Sometimes it's actually quite easy, so let's look at the easy cases first.
 Over time I have built up a collection of tricks and [tools][2] for catching a problem in action.
 The process of catching and diagnosing a lightning-fast performance problem looks like the following:

 1. Determine the symptoms of the problem.
 2. Determine how to observe the symptoms reliably and quickly.